Premier’s Reading Challenge Guidelines

 Home education students or those participating individually

 Do not need to register.
-Simply download the Student Reading Record from the website and submit the completed form by the end of September directly to the Premier’s Reading Challenge.
+Simply download the Student Reading Record from the website and submit the completed form by the end of September directly to the Premier’s Reading Challenge office.

 Interstate or overseas students

-Schools with outstanding Premier’s Reading Challenge completion records are invited to the Premier’s Reception each year and awarded a certificate and books for their school libraries.
+55 Schools with outstanding Premier’s Reading Challenge completion records are invited to the Premier’s Reception each year and awarded a certificate and books for their school libraries.
+In fairness to all schools, it is unlikely that schools will be invited to the Reception more than once.
 Schools with continuing outstanding achievement in the Premier’s Reading Challenge will receive a certificate signed by the Premier.